That-Dev-Girl-Sites/jhalabi.com/_posts/2018-06-14-shes-growing-hair.md

   - pregnancy
 tags:
   - third trimester
+excerpt: At least now I know that she is truly my kid.
 ---

 At yesterday's ultrasound, the tech made a comment about my daughter: "She's growing _(pause for dramatic effect)_... hair."